 Qualifications and Awards in Gaelic Education

-Qualifications and awards in Gàidhlig, Gaelic (Learners) and a range of other subjects in GME are offered by the SQA.
-Education authorities should consider this when expanding GME provision at secondary level to the Senior Phase.
+Qualifications and awards in Gàidhlig, Gaelic (Learners) and a range of other subjects in GME are offered by-the SQA.
+Education authorities should consider this when expanding GME provision to the senior phase of secondary school.